deadpahn/nitrotracker/README.md

 - `./dsmi` is also forked from asiekierka.
 It's probably a good idea to git clone that repository before building, but for simplicity, I'm including it here.
 - `./libntxm` is also forked from asiekierka. ^same
-- `./devkitpro-examples` is actually already included in the devkit pro docker image, but I moved it here for now to easily reference (because I don't know what I'm doing and having to enter a docker container and vim through the `/opt/` dir is a pain in the ass).
-If you are a noob, go in this dir and have a look.

 # Alright, how do I install and build this?!
 Very work in progress instructions but here goes: